Understanding Probate and Trusts in Ireland | Synnott Lawline

 1. Leaves behind land or property

-If a person dies leaving behind land or property which was in the sole name of the deceased, then it is necessary to apply for a Grant of Probate to allow the property to be sold or transferred into the name of the new owner.
+If a person dies leaving land or property solely in their name, it is necessary to apply for a Grant of Probate to enable the property to be sold or transferred to the new owner.

 2. Leaves money in bank account